 28% of cyber attacks are perpetrated by bad actors inside the organization.
-Insider threats are particularly tricky as there is no way for PeopleSoft to decipher if users are leveraging their privilege to access sensitive information for legitimate or malicious purposes.
+In addition, many insider breaches occur simply by insiders unintentionally misusing data.
+These threats are particularly difficult as there is no way for an ERP system to decipher if users are leveraging their privilege to access sensitive information for legitimate or malicious purposes.

 PeopleSoft does not directly support multi-factor authorization (MFA.)
 MFA is only possible by leveraging a 3rd party vendor, and even with a vendor, MFA functionality is only possible at the application login screen.